Updated January, 2021

 The fragility of cables for the iPhone is annoying.
 Wires are torn even by the neatest owners and sooner or later the question of replacement arises.
 The cost of original accessories by Apple surprises.
 Here are the top 11 most indestructible alternatives:

-1. Anker PowerLine+ II Cable — one of the most popular charging cables — check the price
+1. Anker PowerLine+ II — best lightning cable — check the price

 The first in the list and the first, according to experts.
 This is a really cool Lightning cable at an affordable price, which was chosen by over 10 million users.
 It quickly charges the phone, quickly transfers data.
 The cable is made of bullet-proof aramid fiber.
 The stress points on the ends withstand more than 5,000 bends, that is, they are much more durable than similar products.